 AirPods are a great way to explore your favorite music, attend your calls and to look uber stylish.
 But if your AirPods have been acting up recently, then the most common solution is to reset and return AirPods to factory default settings.
 In doing so, you also reset the glitch that might be creating the issue.

-The process to reset Apple AirPods or AirPods 2 is quite simple; majorly because you don’t have to worry about data back-up or any other jazz that you have to go through while resetting your Mac or iPhone.
+The process to reset Apple AirPods or AirPods 2 or Pro is quite simple; majorly because you don’t have to worry about data back-up or any other jazz that you have to go through while resetting your Mac or iPhone.
 However, before you understand the reset procedure, let’s check out the situations where it can help.

 Why Reset AirPods?